 I love having warming foods in cold weather, so chili is perfect in winter.
 You can even make it spicier for even more warming qualities!
 But don't feel like you can't have it in summer if you want, too.
 It's a delicious addition to any cookout, but hearty enough to stand on its own as a meal.

 You may have seen that I love copycat recipes.
 This butter cake recipe from California Pizza Kitchen, and these fajitas from Lupe Tortilla's, are two of my favorites, in addition to the chili recipe featured here!
+They're all great recipes your whole family is sure to love.

 Jump to: